-Figure 5.4 shows the simulated propeller wash velocities for each propeller operation speed as a blue line.
-The model results are presented as a step function of the applied rpms because EFDC+ computed the fixed tugboat's propeller wash velocities at a sub-grid point using the analytical formulations in Chapter 2.
+Figure 6.4 shows the simulated propeller wash velocities for each propeller operation speed as a blue line.
+The model results are presented as a step function of the applied rpms because the EFDC+ propeller wash module computed the fixed tugboat's propeller wash velocities at a subgrid point using the analytical formulations in Chapter 2.
 Overall, the simulated propeller wash velocities increased linearly as the applied rpms increased.
-It is the expected result because the velocity magnitudes in a propeller wash field (see Equations 2.6 and 2.10) are dependent on the efflux velocity V_0 , which has a linear relationship with the applied propeller revolution speed, as described in Equation 2.1.
+It is the expected result because the velocity magnitudes in a propeller wash field (see Equations 2.7 and 2.11) are dependent on the efflux velocity $V_0$ , which has a linear relationship with the applied propeller revolution speed, as described in Equation 2.1.
 For this simulation, the average propeller wash velocity magnitude observed for a rotational propeller speed of 100 rpm was reproduced by the model.
 The model underestimated the velocity magnitudes for lower rotational propeller speeds at 20 and 50 rpms, but the underestimation diminished as the rotational speed increased.
 For the 150 rpm period, the simulated velocity magnitudes exceeded the measured values, but the model results were still within a standard deviation range from the average data value.

-In addition to the rpm-based simulation, the model was also used to simulate propeller wash velocities when applying four different engine power levels (320, 800, 1600, 2400 hp); these model results are shown as the green lines in Figure 5.4.
+In addition to the rpm-based simulation, the model was also used to simulate propeller wash velocities when applying four different engine power levels (320, 800, 1600, 2400 hp); these model results are shown as the green lines in Figure 6.4.
 This hp-based simulation was implemented by assuming the applied engine power for each rpm condition as follows.
 Wang et al. (2016) stated that operating speeds for the tugboat Tractor C-14 typically range between 100 rpm and 200 rpm during ship husbanding tasks (e.g., customs formalities, fueling, supply activities, and repairs).
-Based on this information, we assumed that 50% of the installed engine power would be required for operating the propellers in the ship husbanding conditions, which indicates a median revolution speed of 150 rpm.
-The installed engine power of the tugboat is 4,800 hp as presented in Table 5.2.
-We then estimated the applied engine power for each of the four operation periods with respect to the applied rpm levels relative to the 150 rpm median, as follows: 320 hp for 20 rpm, 800 hp for 50 rpm, 1,600 hp for 100 rpm, and 2,400 hp for 150 rpm.
-The model results indicate that the engine power-based simulation performed much better in reproducing the ADV-measured velocities for all of the comparable propeller revolution speeds.
-The engine power-based model also simulated the velocity magnitudes increasing non-linearly with the applied engine power.
+Based on this information, it was assumed that 50% of the installed engine power would be required for operating the propellers in the ship husbanding conditions, which indicates a median revolution speed of 150 rpm.
+This assumption is supported by the information in Wang et al. (2016) indicating that the low to medium propeller rotation speeds of tugboat Tractor C-14 were in the 20 to 150 rpm range.
+Additionally, the efflux velocity at 150 rpm (calculated by Equation 2.1) is almost the same as the efflux velocity at 2,400 hp (calculated by Equation 2.5), which is 50% of the installed engine power of the tugboat (4,800 hp; see Table 6.2).

+The applied engine power for each of the four operation periods was then estimated with respect to the applied rpm levels relative to the 150 rpm median, as follows: 320 hp for 20 rpm, 800 hp for 50 rpm, 1,600 hp for 100 rpm, and 2,400 hp for 150 rpm.
+The model results indicate that the engine power-based simulation performed much better in reproducing the ADV-measured velocities than all of the comparable propeller revolution speeds.
+The engine power-based model also simulated the velocity magnitudes to be increasing non-linearly with the applied engine power, which provides a better representation of the field data.
 These results are expected, because the efflux velocity and the applied engine power are non-linearly related for the EFDC+ analytical solutions as defined through Equations 2.2 to 2.5.

-Based on the model-to-ADV data comparison results, we conclude that the EFDC+ propeller wash model reasonably predicts propeller wash velocities at berthing/docking facilities in harbor areas.
+Based on the model-to-ADV data comparison results, we conclude that the EFDC+ propeller wash module can reasonably predict propeller wash velocities at berthing/docking facilities.

-5.2.2 Bottom Shear Stress
+6.2.2 Bottom Shear Stress